OludayoDahunsi/Django_API_REST_Project/README.md

 - Migrate the SAFEHR Endpoint to a new mainstream framework and
 - Enhance the functionalities

-This project will be rebuilt to utilize the  RESTful API built with Django and Django REST Framework.
-I
+This project will be rebuilt to utilize the following framework:
+- Django RESTful API and
+- Django REST Framework

+The project will be containerized
+- Docker Container

+The endpoints will be tested
+- Postman

 ## 2. Getting Started